How to create Azure SQL database

 • Click on the Review + Create button.

-Step-9: Finally, click on the Create button which will create the Azure SQL database.
+9. Click the Create button to create the Azure SQL database.

-Note: Do not forget to read the terms properly before clicking on the Create button.
+Note: Do not forget to read the terms properly before clicking the Create button.

 Query the SQL database in Azure

-Once your database is created by using the above steps, now time to query the database.
+Once your database is created using the above steps, it is time to query it.

 To query the database follow the below steps.

-Step-1: Login to the Azure portal search for SQL databases and select it.
+1. Log in to the Azure portal, search for SQL databases, and select it.

-Step-4: Enter your credentials under SQL server authentication which you have generated earlier on the New server page and then click on the OK button.
+4. Enter your credentials under SQL server authentication, which you generated earlier on the New server page, and then click the OK button.

-Step-5: Enter your SQL query in the query editor and then click on the Run button to execute the query.
+5. Enter your SQL query in the query editor and click the Run button to execute the query.
 It will show the output in the Results pane.

 You can also check out how To Create Tables In SQL Azure Database